Battlefields school trips

 Help your students understand the devastating conflicts of the past through WWI battlefield tours and organised trips to historic sites of WWII.
 Your group will discover and learn about important historical places on these tours by visiting landmarks such as the D-Day landing beaches in Normandy, experience the Last Post ceremony at Menin Gate and walk through Tyne Cot, the largest British and Commonwealth Cemetery in the world.

 We are the government provider of the First World War Centenary Battlefield Tours and run this programme in partnership with the UCL Institute of Education.
 The programme aims to take two pupils and one teacher from every state funded school in the UK to the WWI Battlefields in Ypres and the Somme.
-Since the programme started we have taken 2381 students and teachers from 881 schools to the battlefields.
-This is a total of 56 tours with many more to come.
+So far, over 4,500 students and teachers from 1,500 schools across England have taken part.
+And it’s not just relevant to the History department.
+New for autumn 2017 are English Literature themed tours, including battlefield sites that inspired First World War related poems, novels and plays.
+The government funding culminates in spring 2019 so any eligible schools not yet registered should do so today before it’s too late.

 Enquiry Based Learning